d0iasm/sps-p-gen/README.md

 -cycle     The length of periodic boundary.
 It is useless for open boundary.
 -seed      The seed number to be used for generating random number.
 Default value is 1.
 -dynamic   The flag to change the K parameters dinamically based on static energy/dynamic energy/local static energy.
 K params are not updated if you omit thid flag.
--path      The path directory for a html file name.
+-path_html The path directory for a html file.
--path_json The path directory for a json file name.
+-path_json The path directory for a protocol buffer binary.
 -p1        The probability of noise for updateing K params.
 -p2        The probability of noise for updateing paricle's positions.
 ```